Disk

 All Caches support the expire option.

-The expire=n option instructs TileCache to send an Expires header, with the date set ‘n’ seconds into the future.
+The expire=n option instructs TileCache to send an Expires header, with the

 Table Of Contents